 Key Concepts and Definitions

-To properly understand the relationship between gallons and cups, it's important to define the key units involved:
+To properly understand the relationship between gallons and cups, don't forget to define the key units involved:

 - Gallon: A gallon (gal) is a relatively large unit of liquid volume.
 In the US customary system, 1 gallon is equal to 4 quarts.